Opinion: In cozying up to Orban, Suu Kyi falls even farther from grace | DW | 07.06.2019

 Read more: Amnesty International takes away its highest honor from Aung San Suu Kyi

-Following the crackdown against the Rohingya minority, the EU no longer wants to allow Myanmar to import its goods toll-free.
+Following the clampdown against the Rohingya minority, the EU has threatened to stop Myanmar's trading privileges.
 And Hungary will not be able to persuade the bloc otherwise.
 After all, Suu Kyi now appears to be on the same page as the military, with which she co-governs the country.
 She should not have called on the military, which the International Criminal Court may accuse of war crimes, to go after Rakhine minority insurgents.
 Nor should she have reprimanded critics at the World Economic Forum for bringing up the jailing of two Reuters reporters, who had exposed the massacre of 10 Rohingya men.

 Yearning for approval